Building Agentic Systems: From Simple Loops to Production

 Example: Authentication failed — invalid API key

-Handling: Stop execution, surface to user
+Strategy: Stop execution, surface to user

 Transient errors retry automatically.
 Input errors tell the model what to fix.
 Only semantic errors need actual reasoning.
 This classification alone eliminates most unnecessary LLM calls in the error path.